GeekyAnts/vue-native-website/src/docs/basic-components.md

 ### FlatList

-A FlatList is a performant interface for rendering simple, flat lists, supporting the most handy features:
+A FlatList is a performant interface for rendering simple flat lists, supporting the most handy features:

 .
 Fully cross-platform.
 .
 Optional horizontal mode.